Engin-Boot/pong-stage/Stage0/give-me-a-name.md

 Module is ok when these criteria are satisfied.

-Scenario: -describe-a-scenario-of-this-module
+### Scenario: -describe-a-scenario-of-this-module

   Given -give-initial-values-and-conditions

-  When event-happens
+  When -event-happens

-  Then module-does-this
+  Then -module-does-this

+### -add-scenario-if-needed